Kamelz70/AUTOSAR-Port-Driver/ReadMe.txt

-I created the files for the port driver, to change initialization configuration for the pins, edit the structure in Port_PBcfg.c
+#AUTOSAR Port Driver
+The code is created for a TIVA-C MC

+The port driver was fully implemented fitting all standards and specefications for the AUTOSAR

+to configure the pins' initialization, edit the port_PBcfg.c file